Charles Maynard (British Army officer): Russia

 After convalescing in England, Maynard was selected in May 1918 to command the Allied Land Forces at Murmansk as part of the North Russia intervention.
 He was promoted to temporary major-general on 24 May 1918.
 He served in North Russia from 23 June 1918 to 20 September 1919.
 His assignment was to protect the Russian coast from the advancing Germans and to act as a rallying point for the White Russians who were fighting in the Russian Civil War against the Bolsheviks.
 He arrived in Russia in June 1918 with approximately 600 men, and took command of a force consisting of 2,500 troops: the force was multi-national and included British, French, Finns, Russians, Poles, Serbs, and American personnel.
 Their main opposition was the 100,000 strong force under the command of Rüdiger von der Goltz, until the armistice of 11 November 1918.

 Under his command, the troops secured Murmansk and extended inland to secure 10,000 square miles of Russian territory, setting up a system of defences and strong lines of communications.
 By July 1918, his troops controlled the Murmansk Railroad for 250 miles, reaching as far south as Belomorsk.
 They continued advancing during the 1918/1919 winter, reaching the town of Segezha.
 During the spring, they had advanced to 550 miles from Murmansk.
 He was promoted to substantive colonel on 2 June 1919, while maintaining the temporary rank of major-general.
 In September 1919, Maynard was once more taken ill, and returned home to England.
 The following month, the multi-national force, now under the command of Brigadier-General H. C. Jackson, evacuated from Murmansk ending their involvement in the region.

 Maynard would go on to publish a book about his time in Russia, and summarised its unique scenario: "it was carried out by one of the most motley forces ever created for the purpose of military operations, and under climatic conditions never experienced previously by British troops".

 Later career

 On 1 December 1919, Maynard relinquished the rank of major-general, having ceased to command the Allied Forces, Murmansk, thereby reverting to the rank of colonel.
 He was also placed on the half-pay list on the same date.
 Having recovered from his illness, he was appointed brigadier-in-charge (administration) at Western Command in 1920.
 He was promoted to substantive major general on 3 January 1923.
 He retired from the British Army on 25 July 1925 "on account of ill-health contracted on active service".

+In September 1930 he succeeded Lieutenant General Sir Louis Bols as colonel of the Devonshire Regiment.